Karthyayani Devi Temple, Cherthala: Offerings

-Archana, Rakta Pushpanjali (flower offerings),Swayamvara Pushpanjali, Muzhukappu (adorning the deity with sandalwood paste),and so on for the Devi.
+Archana, Rakta Pushpanjali (flower offerings), Swayamvara Pushpanjali, Muzhukappu (adorning the deity with sandalwood paste), and so on for the Devi.
 For Lord Sastha 'Neerajanam' and a special offering known as 'Aalthadi' is performed.

-The 'Vazhipadu'(Offering) 'Aalthadi' is offered by the devotees in the belief that their physical ailments will be removed.
+The 'vazhipadu' (offering) 'Aalthadi' is offered by the devotees in the belief that their physical ailments will be removed.

 'Thalappoli' is also an important offering here: a lighted oil lamp is placed on a flower decorated plate and women carry them accompanying Devi's processions etc.

 Festivals

 Usually in other temples of Kerala, during the annual festival, 'Aarattu' is a ritual held once annually.
 At Chottanikara Devi Temple Aarattu is held every day during festival.
 At Cherthala Karthyayani Temple 'Aarattu' is held twice every day during the annual festival.

 Karthika Star day in the Malayalam month of Vrichikam is also well celebrated.

+Connection with Gandhiji

+This temple was the venue for one of the speeches given by Gandhiji, on January 18, in the year 1937.